zeel2910/position-app/README.md

     pnpm install
     ```

-4. Start a development server:
+4. Start a development server and open [http://localhost:5173/](http://localhost:5173/) in a browser:

     ```bash
     pnpm run dev